rafael-tonello/Variables-and-Streams-Server-VSS/README.md

 [✔] Create a logger library
 [✔] Create the configuration system (observable configuration system) [ ] Paralel project (app server)
+[ ] Create the Controller_VarHelper to isolate vars logic form Controller

 [ ] Convert configs to a repository
 [✔] Convert TCP server to a repository